thedylone/unity-drone-simulator/README.md

 ### ZeroMQ Settings

 The application is able to receive inputs via ZeroMQ, to move the Hunter Drone.
-The Controller Script should send in inputs as `Vx,Vy`.
+The **Controller Script** should send in inputs as `Vx,Vy`.
 > ℹ️ `Vx` and `Vy` should be within the range from -1 to 1, which will then be modified by the Drone's set Max Speed.

 <details><summary>Settings Guide</summary>

 Enter the **Path** for the application to connect and listen to.

-A **Delay** can also be introduced, meaning that inputs will only be executed a set fixed time after receiving from the Controller Script.
+A **Delay** can also be introduced, meaning that inputs will only be executed a set fixed time after receiving from the **Controller Script**.
 > Similar to the RTSP delay, this will not account for the existing latency.

 </details>